What Are Business Ethics? Definition, Overview, and Examples

 Ignoring conflicts of interest: Conflicts of interest in the workplace can be unethical and contribute to a hostile workplace.
 If an employee notices a coworker or manager acting in a way that seems like a conflict of interest, they should report it.

 Taking sides in an employee argument: Employees will argue or disagree at times, but ethically, management should remain neutral.
 It is the manager's responsibility to hear both sides of the story and come to a solution that works best for both parties and the business.

 Explore more articles

-- What Is a Teaching Portfolio?
-(With Template and FAQs)
+- What Is a Logistics Company?
+(With Types and Benefits)

-- What Is Project Documentation and Why Is it Important?
+- What Is a Strategic Vision and Why Is It Important?